vircadia/vircadia-docs-sphinx/docs/source/create/avatars.rst

 Avatars
 ###########################

 When you first use Vircadia, you will be wearing the default avatar.
 Your avatar is a representation of you in the metaverse.
-You can make your time in Athena unique by creating an avatar of your own.
-All custom avatars must be hosted somewhere in the cloud so that Athena can access it.
+You can make your time in Vircadia unique by creating an avatar of your own.
+All custom avatars must be hosted somewhere in the cloud so that Vircadia can access it.

 **In This Section:**